tomfaulhaber/cl-format/README.markdown

 ### Current Status ###

 cl-format is under active development.
-Currently it supports only simple, linear directives (no brackets) and does not yet support the various floting point formats.
+Currently it supports only simple, linear directives (no brackets) and does not yet support the various floating point formats.
 Next on the list is the bracket constructions.

 ### How to use ###

+TBD

 ### Examples ###